2023 Moose River Atlassing Trip Log

 Day 12 (June 20): Cochrane and Home

 Our team had breakfast at the delightful Railway Café before splitting up to head for home.
 The Southern Ontario group decided to take one more detour and visited the Cochrane Polar Bear Habitat which they declared was definitely worth the time.
-The Eastern Ontario Group hopes to have another opportunity to visit it!
+The Eastern Ontario group hopes to have another opportunity to visit it!

 The "Have a Hoot" Crew: Amy, Ange, Barb, Sheila, Catherine, Alex (Photo credit: Barb O’Neill)